sboosali/spiros/docs/NOTES.md

     unrecognized 'configure' option `--disable-executable-static'

-cabal: Failed to build distributive-0.6 (which is required by exe:example-sprios from spiros-0.3.2).
+cabal: Failed to build distributive-0.6 (which is required by exe:example-spiros from spiros-0.3.2).
 See the build log above for details.
 ```